How to be Happy

 Well, first of all, it goes without saying that life is already complicated enough without the added burden of moodiness and sadness.
 Also, it is scientifically proven that elation triggers hormones that are essential when it comes down to proper metabolic function and well-being.
 Also, when someone is happy their positive side is brought to the fore and problems become easier to solve.

 On the other hand issues such as poverty, oppression and stress do exist.
 There are still many places where abuse is a commonplace occurrence and where people still die victims of hunger and violence.
 Are we advocating we just close our eyes to these and pretend they do not exist?
 Certainly not.
 On the other hand, dwelling on problems and becoming depressed by them has never helped anyone.

 The American Psychological Association states that teenagers as young as fourteen begin experiencing depression at least once a year until they are thirty.
 Human beings have a tendency towards negativity because often negative events and feelings carry more weight than contentedness and joy.
 As a result, a lot of us experience sadness that continues to influence us long after the triggering episode has gone.
 This, in turn, increases our risk of developing illnesses such as chronic heart failure, cerebrovascular accidents, apnea, and migraine.

 So perhaps we can all agree that it would be better to be happy than not.
 But then, a question springs to mind:

 What does it mean to be happy?

-Happiness is sometimes defined as a state of mental well-being characterized by positive emotions which can vary between contentment and joy.
+Happiness is sometimes defined as a state of mental well-being characterised by positive emotions which can vary between contentment and joy.
 Another way to understand happiness is in terms of a way of life, rather than an emotion.
 It is hard to pin the concept down because happiness means different things to different people.
 Sometimes we are happy because we are confronted with unexpected positive events.
 Other times we are happy because we feel accepted and loved by others.